dougeby/IntuneDocs/intune/custom-notifications.md

 # Send custom notifications in Intune

-Use Microsoft Intune to send custom notifications to the users of iOS and Android devices.
+Use Microsoft Intune to send custom notifications to the users of managed iOS and Android devices.
 These messages appear as standard push notifications from the Company Portal app on a user’s device, just as notifications from other applications on the device appear.

 Custom notification messages include a short title and a message body of 500 characters or less.
 Because these messages aren’t tied to specific features in Intune, you can use them for any general communication purpose.